Bone density study confirms watery lifestyle of 'ominous' Spinosaurus

 Both were members of a Cretaceous Period dinosaur group called spinosaurids that boasted anatomical adaptations such as elongated crocodile-like snouts and conical teeth for hunting aquatic prey.
 But the researchers found that another spinosaurid called Suchomimus lacked dense bones and likely was a wading predator - showing an unexpected degree of ecological diversity within this group.

-Spinosaurus, about 50 feet (15 meters) long and weighing seven tons, lived 95 million years ago in Africa.
-Its anatomy was unlike any other dinosaur, with a relatively small pelvis, short hind legs, paddle-like tail and feet for propulsion in the water and a curious sail-like structure of bony spines 7 feet (2 meters) tall on its back.
+Spinosaurus, about 15m long and weighing seven tons, lived 95 million years ago in Africa.
+Its anatomy was unlike any other dinosaur, with a relatively small pelvis, short hind legs, paddle-like tail and feet for propulsion in the water and a curious sail-like structure of bony spines 2m tall on its back.

 In determining that greater bone density is directly associated with an aquatic existence, the researchers amassed data on 297 species of living and extinct animals, land-dwellers and water-dwellers.